-The management console is used for managing licenses, user assignments, manage spaces, themes, and extensions in cloud editions of Qlik Sense.
+The management console is used for managing licenses, user assignments, manage spaces, themes, and extensions in SaaS editions of Qlik Sense.
 The management console should not be confused with the Qlik Management Console (QMC), which is used for managing Qlik Sense Enterprise on Windows.
 Only users with Tenant Admin role have access to the management console.

 The management console user interface is made up of four conceptual sections, each consisting of a number of different pages: